The Non-Abelian Self-Dual String and the (2,0)-Theory: The global picture: string structures

 where the 't Hooft tensors $\etab^i_{\mu\nu}$ form a basis for anti-self-dual 2-forms in four dimensions.
 Note that the instanton and the anti-instanton do not have to have the same size $\rho$ nor do they have to be centered at the same point $x_0$.
 If all the moduli agree, then evidently $\varphi=0$ and thus $H=0$.

 The above data on $\FR^4=S^4\backslash\{\infty\}$ provides us now with a truly non-trivial and well-defined string structure on $S^4$.
-We have a spin bundle with connection defined by $A=A_L+A_R$ as well as a trivialization $H=*\dd \varphi$ of $\tfrac12 p_1$.
+While we cannot present all the details of the complete picture (as e.g.~in terms of non-abelian differential cocycles; this is work in progress), we can see the non-triviality in the gauge connections.
+We have a principal $\sSpin(4)$-bundle with connection defined by $A=A_L+A_R$ over $S^4$ and the projections onto the two underlying $\sSU(2)$-bundles are topologically clearly non-trivial: carrying an instanton and an anti-instanton, their individual Pontryagin classes do not vanish and gauge transformations do not mix them.
+The other characteristic class relevant here is the 3-form curvature $H$.
+This should be understood as the sum of a Dixmier--Douady class $\dd B$ of an abelian gerbe (which, by itself, is necessarily trivial on $S^4$) and a coboundary ${\rm cs}(A)$ that trivializes a 2-gerbe with 4-form curvature $(F,F)$.
+Note that $H$ is gauge invariant and therefore isomorphisms of principal 2-bundles (which are gauge transformations) will not affect its value.
+It is thus indeed an invariant of string structures.
 As far as we are aware, this is the first explicit example of a non-trivial and truly non-abelian gerbe relevant to string or M-theory.